infinitum-tech/clarify-ui/README.md

 # Clarify UI #
 A set of javascript and CSS libraries for simplifying UI design.

-Clarify UI has three components for interactions: a menu, a modal box, a disabled class, and a confirmation dialog.
+Clarify UI has three components for interactions: a menu, a modal box, and a confirmation dialog.
 Each of the components is controlled by a javascript function.

+The CSS classes contained in Clarify UI are a disabled class and toggle switch.

 Besides the functions for creating user interface components, it also includes the pressed method for executing a function when an element has been pressed with the mouse for a certain amount of time.